DANS-KNAW/easy-update-metadata-dataset/README.md

-Details for `-s AMD --tag datasetState` (which requires a change history) are documented with [tests], note that some legitimate preconditions are not implemented and cause a failure, illigimate preconditions might pass without a warning, please review the logged changes.
+Details for `-s AMD --tag datasetState` (which requires a change history) are documented with [tests], note that some legitimate preconditions are not implemented and cause a failure, not expected preconditions might pass without a warning, please review the logged changes.

 **WARNING**: It is the responsibility of the caller to